Machine learning in R part 1: regression

 new_album <- read.csv(file = "data/swift-new.csv")

-# Predict chart position for each of the songs on the new album, skipping the
+# Predict chart position for each of the songs on the new album

 # Data frame holding predictions and track name